 If we are currently registered with you do we need to re-test and/or re-register?

-All business certificates shall expire three years after the date of issuance.
+All business certificates shall expire three years after the date of issuance, or when the qualifications of certificate holder expire, whichever comes first.
 When a certificate has expired, all work authorized by that certificate shall stop until the certificate is reinstated or a new certificate is obtained.
 No refund of certificate fees shall be made.

 The certificate shall be issued upon successfully passing an examination provided by a recognized testing agency in the category for which they are performing the work.
 Currently Compliance Services and Assessments is the only recognized testing agency.